 Optional, But Better Safe Than Sorry

-To reduce the risk of identity theft you'll want to shred anything that would give a thief more information about you than the average person would be able to find.
+To reduce the risk of identity theft, you'll want to shred anything that would give a thief more information about you than the average person would be able to find.
 This includes resumes, transcripts, anything that shows employment history, and so on.
-If your address and phone number are publicly listed you don't absolutely need to shred documents with that information, but it couldn't hurt either.
-Documents that block out all but the last four digits of your credit card number technically don't provide enough information to be harmful, but again it wouldn't hurt to shred them anyway.
+If your address and phone number are publicly listed, you don't absolutely need to shred documents with that information, but if you have a shredder, it couldn't hurt.
+Documents that block out all but the last four digits of your credit card number technically don't provide enough information to be harmful, but again it wouldn't hurt to shred them.

 Even More Shredding Information